Asthma in pregnancy

-Much of the advice here overlaps with general advice surrounding a healthy lifestyle.
+Much of the information provided here overlaps with general guidance surrounding a healthy lifestyle.
 If you’re an asthma sufferer, hopefully you will already be a non-smoker, but just in case, we will say it anyway: do not smoke – smoking will increase your baby’s chances of being born with asthma and there are a whole raft of other reasons why smoking during pregnancy is not good for you or your baby.

 Continue to do all you can to avoid the usual triggers of an attack, such as pet fur, grass cutting, and dust mites etc.

 Babies born to parents (one or both) who are asthma sufferers have an increased risk of suffering from the condition.
 If your baby is born prematurely or if you’ve smoked during you pregnancy, then the chances are also increased, so it’s best to manage your asthma as well as possible and keep yourself healthy – that way you will be doing the best for your baby as well as for yourself.